 Benefits of a Jira-Asana Integration

-Here are some of the advantages to creating an integration between Jira Cloud and Asana.
+Here are some of the advantages of creating an integration between Jira Cloud and Asana.

 - Improved transparency: Rather than manually updating changes in the two software packages individually, the integration will automate updates from one software package to the other and vice versa.
 This avoids errors in data entry while saving time for everyone involved.